-It is important to know that the Theft Act 1968 stipulates that the law system shall not treat in a different manner persons who were accused of theft, regardless if they have stolen various assets in order to obtain a financial gain or to use the objects for their own benefit; our theft solcitors can assist individuals with legal advice on this matter.
+It is important to know that the Theft Act 1968 stipulates that the law system shall not treat in a different manner person who was accused of theft, regardless if they have stolen various assets in order to obtain a financial gain or to use the objects for their own benefit; our theft solicitors can assist individuals with legal advice on this matter.
 Here is a video presentation we invite you to watch:

 Theft sentences, explained by our theft solicitors